42sixsolutions/deckster/README.md

     -For debugging purposes, you can disable all URL calls within a deck by declaring `data-url-enabled="false"` on the parent deck.

+25. Add a Title to a Card or Deck
+    Both Decks and Cards honor the "data-title" attribute in the HTML markup.
+If a value is provided for this attribute in an element of class "deckster-deck" or "deckster-card", Deckster will add a title header to the Deck or Card.

 3. Customize Expand Size

     To customize a card's expand size, set the `data-col-expand` attribute to adjust the column size and the `data-row-expand` attribute to adjust the row size.
 The maximum column size is specified via `data-col-max` (which is set on the deck element).